Nomi-CEu/Nomi-CEu/overrides/README.md

         - Run the pack mode switcher in a terminal with `./pack-mode-switcher.bat`
     - Any GNU/Linux (Mac and Linux) System:
         - Run `curl -O https://raw.githubusercontent.com/tracer4b/nomi-ceu/main/pack-mode-switcher.sh` to download the file.
-        - verify the contents with your editor of choice.
+        - Verify the contents with your editor of choice.
-        - run `chmod +x pack-mode-switcher.sh; sh pack-mode-switcher.sh` in the pack root directory (the one containing `/config`).
+        - Run `chmod +x pack-mode-switcher.sh; sh pack-mode-switcher.sh` in the pack root directory (the one containing `/config`).